 When you entered into B2B sales, you probably didn’t anticipate the time it would take to locate the right prospects and set appointments with them.
 You thought your job would be selling products and services—not setting appointments.

-Today, it is possible to return to sales basics, and, more interestingly, to advance existing sales processes by outsourcing your appointment setting needs.
+Today, it is possible to return to sales basics, and, more interestingly, to advance existing sales processes by hiring outsource companies to set appointments for you.

 In a previous blog post, the Vendere Partners team outlined the four primary functions of an appointment setting call, which are: